Signing in Four Public Software Package Registries: Quantity, Quality, and Influencing Factors: Introduction

-Our work provides this knowledge: we measure software signing practices in four public software package registries to infer factors that influence software signing.
-We selected four registries for a quasi-experiment~\cite{felderer_contemporary_2020}:\footnote{A quasi-experiment seeks cause-and-effect relationships between independent and dependent variables without subject randomization.} two with signing policies (Maven-positive, PyPi-negative), one with dedicated tooling (DockerHub), and one with no stance on signing (HuggingFace).
+Our work provides this knowledge: we measure software signing practices in four public software package registries, and we use that data to infer factors that influence software signing.
+We selected four registries for a quasi-experiment~\cite{felderer_contemporary_2020}:\footnote{A quasi-experiment seeks cause-and-effect relationships between independent and dependent variables without subject randomization.} two with signing policies (Maven-positive, PyPI-negative), one with dedicated tooling (DockerHub), and one with no stance on signing (Hugging Face).
 Under the assumption that maintainers behave similarly across registries, comparing signing practices in these registries will shed light on the factors that influence software signing.

-In addition to registry-dependent variables, we consider three registry-independent factors: the startup effort of signing, organizational policy, and signing-related events such as high-profile cyberattacks.
+In addition to registry-dependent variables, we consider three registry-independent factors: organizational policy, dedicated signing tools, signing-related events such as high-profile cyberattacks, and the startup effort of signing.

 Here are the highlights of our results.
-Registry-specific signing policies have a large effect on signing frequency: requiring signing yields near-perfect signing rates (Maven), while decreasing its emphasis reduces signing (PyPi).
-Signing remains difficult --- only the registry with dedicated signing tools had perfect signature quality (DockerHub), while the other three had signature quality rates of approximately 80\% (Maven), 50\% (PyPi), and $<2$\% (HuggingFace).
-The first signature is the hardest: after a maintainer first signs a package, they are likely to continue signing that package. \JD{If we get the data: organizations} \JD{The following sentence is speculative for now} Finally, we observed no effects from signing-related news, such as high-profile cyberattacks and new engineering standards that recommend software signing.
+Registry-specific signing policies have a large effect on signing frequency: requiring signing yields near-perfect signing rates (Maven), while decreasing its emphasis reduces signing (PyPI).
+Signing remains difficult --- only the registry with dedicated signing tools had perfect signature quality (DockerHub), while the other three had signature quality rates of \summary[maven][good_p] (Maven), \summary[pypi][good_p] (PyPI), and \summary[huggingface][good_p] (Hugging Face).
+We observed no effects from signing-related news, such as high-profile cyberattacks and new engineering standards that recommend software signing.
+Finally, the first signature is the hardest: after a maintainer first signs a package, they are likely to continue signing that package.

 To summarize our contributions: \begin{enumerate} \item We present up-to-date measurements of software signing practices --- quantity and quality --- in four major software package registries. \item We use a quasi-experiment to estimate the effect of several factors on software signing practices.
-Registry policies have a notable effect on signing quantity.
-Registry tooling has a notable effect on signing quality. \end{enumerate}
+Registry policies correlates with quantity.
+Dedicated tooling correlates with quality.
+Signing events do not correlate with signing practices.
+Starting to sign correlates with continued signing. \end{enumerate}